 3.1 The Authority's Local Development Scheme (LDS) is a publicly available document setting out a schedule of what local development documents will be produced, and the timescales.
-The latest LDS for the New Forest National Park Authority was brought into effect on 12 October 2017.
-It sets out the details and timetable for the preparation of the Authority's adopted Local Plan and will be updated in due course to set out the details of any planned review of the adopted development plan documents.
-This will include the forthcoming review of the Local Plan, as planning authorities are required to assess whether their Local Plans need to be updated within five years of adoption.
-It is anticipated that a revised Local Development Scheme will be published in 2024 and this will form the basis for future reporting on progress.
+The latest LDS for the New Forest National Park Authority was brought into effect on 25 July 2024 and sets out the details and timetable for the preparation of the review of the Authority's adopted Local Plan.